biscotty666/ForecastingPnP/docs/Chapter7.md

 The output of regressing Australian air passengers on rice production in Guinea is shown in Figure 7.13.
 High $R^2$ and high residual autocorrelation can be signs of spurious regression.
-Notice these features in the output below.
+Notice these features in the output above.
 We discuss the issues surrounding non-stationary data and spurious regressions in more detail in Chapter 10.